femrek/spring_sale_manager/README.md

 Check [postman documentation](https://documenter.getpostman.com/view/29982062/2sA3XTdKMi) for more details.

-All the success responses are in AppSuccessResponse format.
+All the success responses are in AppSuccessResponse format that includes status, message and data fields.

 ### Authentication Service (/api/v1/auth/)